Indiana Disability Benefits

 The Social Security Disability Insurance program has two primary eligibility requirements.

-First is non-medical eligibility – an applicant must have worked for enough years to have paid sufficiently into the Social Security system.
+First is non-medical eligibility – an individual must have worked for enough years to have paid sufficiently into the Social Security system.
 This allows the applicant to earn an appropriate level of work credits.

 For all applicants who have earned sufficient work credits, medical eligibility is the second step in the evaluation process.
 To be eligible for SSDI, an applicant must also prove a documented disability that meets the SSA’s extremely strict definition.